 When it comes to parts of your body that you want to improve, your gut barrier probably isn’t at the top of your list—or even on the list.
-In fact, like most people, you likely haven’t given much thought at all to your intestinal barrier and how it impacts your health, but research shows that it just may be the most important protection we have for our immunity and overall health and wellness.
+In fact, like most people, you likely haven’t given much thought at all to your intestinal barrier and how it impacts your health, but research shows that it just may be the most important protection we have for our immune system and overall health and wellness.

 What is the gut barrier?
 In short, it’s a single layer of cells (our intestinal wall) that works together with our gut microbes to form a barrier between the external environment and our bloodstream.
 This crucial barrier is selectively permeable, meaning that its purpose is twofold: to allow nutrients, water, and electrolytes in, and to keep toxins, inhospitable microbes, and antigens out.